RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Bettercap-Tips.md

 ###### Important note.
 This downgrade method was tested only on Kali and Parrot Security Linux.
 If you have another non-Debian based Linux distribution and want to downgrade, then keep reading...

 Bettercap was migrated from _ruby_ to _go_ programming language.
 Last ruby based version was released as _1.6.2_ so it can be installed as ruby gem.
-Just uninstall your `bettercap 2.x` using yum, emerge, yast, pacman or any package manager depending of your Linux distribution, and then execute `gem install bettercap`.
+Just uninstall your `bettercap 2.x` using yum, emerge, yast, pacman or any package manager depending on your Linux distribution, and then execute `gem install bettercap`.
 This will install _1.6.2_ version.

 [Bettercap official's Github repo]: https://github.com/bettercap/bettercap